pbaker321/crafty-bear-project-4/README.md

 :biohazard: Bugs
 ======

+### Emails
+* Trouble with the confirmation and verification emails stopped being sent once the project was deployed to heroku.
+* Updated to the variable names on both settings.py and config settongs on heroku.
+Problem fixed, although there was no typo

 ### Stripe Webhooks.
 Are sending but timing out at the source end.
 * I removed all but the payment webhooks

 ### Dependencies disapearing
-* Thoughout I had to reload all dependcies.
+* Throughout I had to reload all dependcies.
 I discovered this was due to a gitpod update.

 <br/>